-Other features of this card include a variable APR between 15.99 percent and 24.99 percent, based on a cardholder’s creditworthiness.
+Other features of this card include a variable APR between 15.99% and 24.99%, based on a cardholder’s creditworthiness.

-Balance transfers are charged $5 or 3 percent of the balance, whichever is greater, for each balance transfer.
+Balance transfers are charged $5 or 5%of the balance, whichever is greater, for each balance transfer.

 Executive class travelers looking for significant rewards based on frequent travel and high dollar expenditures can leverage this credit card to their advantage.

-This is also an instance where the credit card turns into a status symbol opposed to just a means of credit.
+This is also an instance where the credit card becomes a status symbol instead of just a means of credit.